-WHN EXPERT TIP: Right to RefuseEven though you’ve reconfirmed your flight and followed the necessary requirements, understand that airlines reserve the right to refuse to transport a pet for reasons such as illness or extreme temperatures at origin, transfer or destination airports. – Air Transport Association
+- Keep in mind that even if you’ve followed all the necessary requirements, airlines still reserve the right to refuse to transport a pet for reasons such as illness or extreme temperatures at origin, transfer or destination airports.

 - Have a carry-on pet?
 The animal must remain in its carrier while in the airport and throughout the entire flight.